bek817/TrusttoBlockchain/h2 Crown Jewels and Bad Guys.md

 #### 2. Business requirements come from business, technical specialist help with tech.
 Inlude this in your narrative.
 #### 3. Your analysis should cover all parts of the four question model (four key questions in Threat modeling manifesto)

+### Imaginary company

+Housing cooperative with about 100 apartments.
+In this case focus is data gained from electric locking system.
+System is based on Iloq keys that combines by air door locks and central server.
+It goes without saying that this kind of data contains privacy element.

 ## b) Incident analyses